mcibique/vue-testing-examples/README.md

 });
 ```

-Everything that test changes in the container registration should be restored after the test is done, otherwise, changes might affect the following test.
+Everything that test changes in the container registration should be restored after the test is done, otherwise changes might affect the following test.
 You can achieve this by using built-in functionality in inversify called [snapshots](https://github.com/inversify/InversifyJS/blob/master/wiki/container_snapshots.md).
 Create a snapshot before you perform changes to registration and restore it back to normal after your test is done.

 ```js
 import container from './di';